 Engaging and working with the media, is one of the many actions that AFIDEP has taken to enhance understanding of science and research by the public, policymakers and the media itself.
-We endeavour to inculcate a culture of evidence-based reporting in addition to improving the way journalists write and present their information.

-Evidence-based journalism calls for journalists to collect, assess and combine adequate and credible information on a given issue, ensuring that their sources are reliable and that the information is factual.
+We endeavour to inculcate a culture of evidence-based reporting in addition to improving the way journalists write and present and credible information on a given issue, ensuring that their sources are reliable and that the information is factual.
 It also extends to journalists being objective in their reporting as well as incorporating 'the so what question' which interrogates the impact or lack-of, of a news story.